norrbom/mongodb-zig-client/README.md

-#  Zig MongoDB Client
+#  Zig C Driver Wrapper - as a learning exercise

+Wrapping MongoDB C Driver as an exercise to get familiar with Zig.

+- Zig version: 0.11.0
+- OS: Ubuntu 22.04.3 LTS

+## Setup

-## Install MongoDB C Driver
+### Install MongoDB C Driver

 https://mongoc.org/libmongoc/current/installing.html

-## Link to C libraries
+### Link to C libraries

-Let the `build.zig` know where to find the header files and how to link libc and MongoDB libraries.
+The following lines in `build.zig` where added to let the Zig build system know where to find the header files and how to link libc and the MongoDB libraries.

-On Ubuntu:

 ```zig
 exe.addIncludePath(std.build.LazyPath{ .path = "/usr/include/libmongoc-1.0" });